Next: 8.2.3 Retro Reactions

 groups).
 Example common neutral losses formed in rearrangement decompositions

-CO,NH, etc. Such neutrals are more
+, etc. Such neutrals are more

 'more stable' than their radical counterparts, lowering the total